2 federal officers fired shots during encounter that killed Alex Pretti, DHS tells Congress

-WASHINGTON (AP) — Two federal officers fired shots during the encounter that killed ICU nurse Alex Pretti in Minneapolis, a Customs and Border Protection official told Congress in a notice sent Tuesday.
+WASHINGTON (AP) — Two federal officers fired shots during the encounter that killed ICU nurse Alex Pretti in Minneapolis, a Customs and Border Protection official told Congress in a notice sent Tuesday, the same day Ecuador’s minister of foreign affairs filed an objection saying immigration agents tried to enter his country's consulate in the city without permission.

 Officers tried to take Pretti into custody and he resisted, leading to a struggle, according to a notification to Congress obtained by The Associated Press.
 During the struggle, a Border Patrol agent yelled, “He’s got a gun!” multiple times, the official said.